RoboticsRG/R-DLD/README.md

 * cd ..
 * pip install -e .
 ### Exemple
-A running example can be found in the application directory.
-If necessary, edit the run.sh file to run it without the --robot parameter.
+A running instance can be located in the application directory.
+If needed, modify the run.sh file to execute it without the --robot parameter.
 * cd application/
 * ./run.sh
 ## Permissions
-Linux permission to access the Arduino board.
+Linux permissions to access the Arduino board.
 * chmod a+rw /dev/ttyUSB0

 Directory Structure